conlin-matt/SurfRCaT/docs/overview.md

 	and azimuth viewing angle.
 In the absence of a site visit, we recommend using Google Earth to obtain these estimates (TUTORIAL 1 provides an example).
 SurfRCaT assumes initial approximations for all other camera parameters as follows:

 	+ SurfRCaT assumes lens distorion to be 0, i.e. does not account for it.
 	+ SurfRCaT assumes camera focal length by assuming a 60 degree camera horizontal field of view
 	+ SurfRCaT assumes the principal point coodinates to be the center of the image.
 	+ SurfRCaT assumes the tilt of the camera to be 80 degrees
 	+ SurfRCaT assumes the roll of the camera to be negligable.

 		> **Note**
 		>
 		> If your camera deviates largely from any of these assumptions (e.g. fisheye lens, small tilt), SurfRCaT may
 		> not work well out of the box.
 Camera parameter assumptions are easy to change if you download the source code,
 		> however the lens distortion assumption is not.

-	SurfRCat extracts fromes from the user-input video at a user=specified rate, and allows the user to choose a frame to use in the remote-GCP extraction (step 3).
+	SurfRCat extracts frames from the user-input video at a user-specified rate, and allows the user to choose a frame to use in the remote-GCP extraction (step 3).

 2) Lidar acquisition